ONSdigital/dp-cli/README.md

 # dp-cli

-Command line client with providing *handy helper tools* for ONS Digital publishing developer engineers.
+#### Command line client providing *handy helper tools* for the ONS Digital Publishing software engineering team.

 :warning: Still in active development.
 If you noticed and bugs/issues please open a Github issue.